vlldnt/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 #### Issues with this infrastructure:
  - **SPOF**: If the server runs goes down, the wgole website is off
- - If there if a **maintenance needed** the website will be unavailable during it.
+ - If a **maintenance is needed** the website will be unavailable during it.
  - **If too much incoming traffic**, the server could reach the limit of the server performance